1,000+ Opportunities

 Save a search for “State Water Resources Control Board” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Nonprofit; Public Agency; Tribal Government.
+Search similar grants →According to the current listing, eligibility includes: Nonprofit; Public Agency; Tribal Government.
 Local public agencies, 501(c)(3) nonprofit organizations qualified to do business in California, Public Utilities, Federally and non-federally recognized Native American tribes on the Native American Heritage Commission’s list, and Mutual water companies.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.